Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is Tap Water Safe to Drink in New Jersey?

 In general, tap water in New Jersey is nothing special.
-The taste and quality of the water depends on where you are.
+The taste and quality of the water depend on where you are.
 Newark has great-tasting water, while other areas may have some questionable-tasting water.

 5 Safety Tips for New Jersey